merayen/KitchenTimer/doc/Features.md

 Features of the feature-bloated KitchenTimer.

 ## Kitchen timer
-It is a kitchen timer, where the user chooses a recipe to cook and follows all the instructions at the screen, checking all the finished tasks.
-This helps the chef not forgetting any ingredient or steps.
+Kitchen app to aid the chef(s) to cook and give instructions at the screen for the chef to follow.
+Chef then checks off task-by-task when progressing.
+This helps the chef not forgetting any ingredient or steps and keeps a record of available ingredients in the storage and utensils.

 User can challenge him/herself by breaking own records trying to be an effective chef, hopefully not sacrificing the taste or adding finger tips to the food.

 ## Recipes
 Contains a list of recipes with instructions (called "tasks") and the required amount of ingredients.

+## Menu
+App has a "Menu mode" that are meant for guests.
+An Android tablet will be sent among the guests where they can order dishes, read the ingredients and allergies, and maybe calorie count.

 ### Timing
 The app plans how to cook the recipe, in what order instructions should be executed and the time all the stages will take.